List of power stations in Wyoming

 This is a list of electricity-generating power stations in the U.S. state of Wyoming, sorted by type and name.
-In 2019, Wyoming had a total summer capacity of 8,667 MW through all of its power plants, and a net generation of 42,146 GWh.
-The corresponding electrical energy generation mix was 83.9% coal, 9.9% wind, 3.4% natural gas (including up to 0.9% other petroleum gases and 0.1% petroleum liquids), 2.4% hydroelectric and 0.4% solar.
-Small-scale solar which includes customer-owned photovoltaic panels delivered in additional net 9 GWh to Wyoming's electrical grid.
-This compares as one-twentieth the amount generated by the state's first utility-scale solar PV facility which entered into service the prior year.
+In 2023, Wyoming had a total summer capacity of 10,192 MW through all of its power plants, and a net generation of 43,181 GWh.
+The electrical energy generation mix in 2024 was 59.6% coal, 22.8% wind, 13.3% natural gas, 2.2% hydroelectric, 1% solar, 0.8% other gases, 0.1% petroleum, and 0.2% other.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered 33 GWh to Wyoming's electrical grid in 2024.

-Wyoming had the smallest population in the U.S. in 2019, and three-fifths of its electricity generation was sent to nearby western states.
+Wyoming has the smallest population in the U.S., and in 2019 three-fifths of its electricity generation was sent to nearby western states.
 It contains more than one-third of the nation's recoverable coal reserves, accounted for two-fifths of all related U.S. mining activity, and exported much of its low-sulfur coal to power plants in 29 other states.
 Wyoming also mined and exported nearly all the uranium used to fuel the nation's fleet of nuclear power stations.
-These activities have declined somewhat in recent years while extraction of Wyoming's oil and gas reserves continued to expand.
+These activities have declined somewhat in recent years, while extraction of Wyoming's oil and gas reserves continued to expand.

 Nuclear power stations

-Wyoming had no utility-scale nuclear facilities in 2019.
+Wyoming has no utility-scale nuclear facilities.
 In June 2021, Terrapower and Pacificorp announced their intention to advance a novel reactor demonstration project at the site of a retiring coal plant in Wyoming.
-On 16 November 2021, Pacificorp announced the selection of the Naughton Power Plant in Kemmerer, Wyoming for the Natrium Demonstration Project.
+On 16 November 2021, Pacificorp announced the selection of the Naughton Power Plant in Kemmerer, Wyoming, for the Natrium Demonstration Project.